vilaj46/Software-Apprentice-Challenge/Test-README.md

-# Test 1
+# Blueprint Test

 This test is designed to test your proficiency in the basics for most of what we do at Blueprint.
+When you are finished please make the repo public and send us the link to the repo along with a short ~3 minute video of you walking through your code and explaining your thought process (no longer than 5 minutes).
+Please reach out if you have any questions.
+Good luck!
+This shouldn't take more than 2-3 hours to complete.

 ## Project Requirements:

-1. use React to create a table with the columns: Campaign, Adset, Creative, Spend, Impressions, Clicks, Results
+1. use React to create a view with cards for each ad with the following information: Campaign, Adset, Creative, Spend, Impressions, Clicks, Results
-2. use the data in the fakeDataSet from the provided API to populate the table with standardized data
+2. use the data in the fakeDataSet from the provided API to populate the cards with standardized data
-3. the table should be sortable by at least one column
+3. the cards should be sortable by spend, ascending and descending order and it should be clearable
-4. the table should be searchable by at least one column
+4. the cards should be searchable by the campaign name

-Bonus points for using TypeScript and TailwindCSS Please make this a github project and then send us the link to the github project when you are done for us to fork and run locally to test the code

 ### Background Information

 an ad is a unique combination of a campaign, adset, and creative, different platforms may call them different names and part of what Blueprint does is standardize the names across platforms so that we can compare the data across platforms. campaign is called campaign_name in facebook, campaign in twitter, campaign_name in snapchat, utm_campaign in google analytics, adset is called media_buy_name in facebook, ad_group in twitter, ad_squad_name in snapchat, utm_medium in google analytics